-It can be hard shopping for dog products if you own and extra large or Giant dog – most products are made for the small through to large breeds and sizes.
+It can be hard shopping for dog products if you own an extra large or Giant breed dog – most products are made for the small through to large breeds and sizes.

-However, when it comes to dog beds, we’ve found the best extra large dog beds for giant breeds like Great Danes & Mastiffs.
+However, when it comes to dog beds, we’ve found the best extra large dog beds for giant breeds like Great Danes & Mastiffs, as well as other XL and Giant breed dogs.

 Not only do these beds have the extra large surface area you need for your dog to fit on them, but they also offer the support and comfort an extra large or Giant dog needs to have their joints supported.